erikc5000/island-time/README.md

 ##### `OffsetTime`, `OffsetDateTime`, and `ZonedDateTime` don't implement `Comparable`

-In java.time, using the `<` or `>` to compare objects of any of these classes probably doesn't do what you'd expect.
+In java.time, using the `<` or `>` to compare objects of these classes probably doesn't do what you'd expect.
 In the interest of being "consistent with equals", comparison is based on a natural ordering that looks at the instant first, but then other properties of these objects such as the time or date-time to provide a fully deterministic ordering in the face of differing offsets and regions.
 You need to use `isBefore()` or `isAfter()` to compare based solely on timeline order and failing to do so can lead to subtle bugs -- say if using them in a `ClosedRange`.

 For that reason, Island Time doesn't implement `Comparable` for these classes, instead requiring you to be explicit about what order you want when it comes to sorting or use of sorted containers.
 The companion objects have `TIMELINE_ORDER` and `DEFAULT_SORT_ORDER` comparators available.
 Island Time does, however, provide `compareTo` operators that are based on timeline order for convenience.
 This may change since it still creates some "inconsistent with equals" issues.